Chaewon-Park-STUDY/High-Dimension/CH1/Regularization.md

 </li>

 <li>
-<b>Improves Generalization:</b> Allows the model to perform well on unseen test data, prevents overfitting especially in complex models that are sensitive to noise and fit only the training data.
+<b>Improves Generalization:</b> Allows the model to perform well on unseen test data & Prevents overfitting especially in complex models that are sensitive to noise and fit only the training data.
 </li>

 </ul>